-Erin is a doctoral candidate in the joint program in Sociology and Policy Analysis and Management at Cornell University.
+Erin is a doctoral candidate in Sociology in the Departments of Sociology and Policy Analysis and Management at Cornell University.
 She has completed the foundational courses in Sociology, as well as policy analysis and advanced methods for policy analysis.
-She is currently working on her dissertation under the advisement of her committee, Dr. Wildeman (chair), Dr. Haskins, and Dr. Lichter.
+She is currently working on her dissertation under the advisement of her committee, Dr. Wildeman (chair), Dr. Haskins, Dr. Ferguson, and Dr. Lichter.

 At Cornell Erin has pursued training and experiences related to research and teaching.
 She was awarded the Outstanding Teaching Assistant Award from the Department of Policy Analysis and Management for her work facilitating the graduate course on Principles of Population in the Demography training program.
 She has also served as a teaching assistant for the undergraduate course in research methods, PAM3120/SOC3150: Research Design Practice and Policy.